Valentine Ackland: Critical assessment

 Ackland's poetry—largely neglected after the 1940s—came into a resurgence of interest with the emergence of both women's studies and of lesbian literature.
 Contemporary critical reaction finds much to value in Ackland's poetry and confessional writings, which are of historical interest to the development of self-reflective, modernist poetry, and to the political and cultural issues of the 1930s and 1940s.
-One example of a critical analysis is Wendy Mulford's book, This Narrow Place: Sylvia Townsend Warner and Valentine Ackland: Life, Letters and Politics, 1930-1951, Pandora, London, 1988.
+One example of a critical analysis is Wendy Mulford's book, This Narrow Place: Sylvia Townsend Warner and Valentine Ackland: Life, Letters and Politics, 1930–1951, Pandora, London, 1988.
 With regard to her self-reflection as a poet, Ackland exhibits themes and explorations similar to poets such as Sylvia Plath and Anne Sexton.
 Of interest, too, is Ackland's explorations of the personal effects of terminal illness as her life was drawing to a close from cancer.
 In her later years, Ackland turned from Catholicism to Quaker beliefs and also to involvement with issues of environmentalism.

 In overall assessment, Mulford considers the two-minds at work in Ackland's work.
 She cites as examples Ackland's focus on optimism and dread, the longing for emotional closeness and the fear of intimacy, self-assertion and self-negation, the search for privacy and solitude amidst the longing for connection and social acceptance as a lesbian and as a noteworthy poet.
-In this regard, Ackland shares much thematically—though not in artistic achievement—with metaphysical poets such as John Donne and Philip Larkin in the effort to see personal experience from multiple perspectives while never fully resting with one perspective or another.
+In this regard, Ackland shares much thematically — although not in artistic achievement — with metaphysical poets such as John Donne and Philip Larkin in the effort to see personal experience from multiple perspectives while never fully resting with one perspective or another.

-A contemporary examination of Ackland's poetry was published by Carcanet Press in 2008 titled Journey from Winter: Selected Poems.
+A contemporary examination of Ackland's poetry was published by Carcanet Press in 2008, titled Journey from Winter: Selected Poems.
 The volume is edited by Frances Bingham, who also provides a contextual and critical introduction.